s2t2/clubhouse-cookbook/PRODUCTION.md

-Create a new stack in the "N. Virginia" region using the "Amazon Linux" OS, and use the advanced options to "use custom chef cookbooks", and specify the cookbook url, "https://github.com/gwu-business/clubhouse".
+Create a new stack in the "N. Virginia" region using the "Amazon Linux" OS, and use the advanced options to "use custom chef cookbooks", and specify the url of this hosted repository as the cookbook url.

 Add a new "Custom" layer
- and specify the recipe(s) to run during the "Deploy" lifecycle event: `clubhouse::build_it`.
+ and specify the recipe(s) to run during the "Setup" lifecycle event: `clubhouse::build`.

 Add a new server instance to the stack.
  Choose "m4.large" size,